 - Curious and open

 A strong emphasis is placed on the importance of attributes that will be required to create Workforces for the Future.
-This is primarily due to introduction of automation and A.I into the workplace.
+This is primarily due to the introduction of automation and artificial intelligence into the workplace.
 They will make human behaviours even more valuable as there are behaviours that machines won’t be able to replicate.